Aspiring Teacher? Take 10 Minutes to Look at the Different Teaching Routes You Could Take.

 You don’t need to put your career on hold whilst you wait to be accepted onto ITT.
 Whilst you are working towards your degree or after you have graduated you can gain teaching experience which will look great for your application.

-You can work in a school as a cover supervisor where you will oversee lessons and supervisor pupils in class.
+Of course, schools will always be willing to take on aspiring teachers.
+You can work in a school as a cover supervisor where you will oversea lessons and supervisor pupils in class.

 For you to work as a cover supervisor at Aspire People all you need is a few weeks experience of working with children and hold a degree or be working towards completing one.
-The benefits of working with Aspire People is that we offer free training courses to all our cover supervisors, we are able to offer you a mixture of work at different schools which help enhance your experience and we will also write you a reference on letter headed paper which you can take to your ITT interview.
+The benefits of working with Aspire People is that we are able to offer you a mixture of work at different schools which help enhance your experience and we will also write you a reference on letter headed paper which you can take to your ITT interview.

 Don’t worry.
 You now have a year to gain vital experience for your next application.
 A lot of teachers have not been accepted with their first application onto an ITT but still go on to become teachers.

 One of the main reasons students don’t get accepted onto ITT courses is because of a lack of experience.
-At Aspire People we can help you with gaining some teaching experience.
-You can work as a Cover Supervisor (unqualified teacher) in schools across the Midlands.
+At Aspire People we can help you with gaining some teaching experience in schools local to you.
+You can work as a cover supervisor (unqualified teacher) in schools across the Midlands; take a look at our blog on how to become a cover supervisor with Aspire People.